-(This course requires a prerequisite: ANT 101 Introduction to Anthropology)
+This course requires a prerequisite ANT 101 unless administrative approval is granted.

 ART 203: Art Appreciation (3 semester hours)

 Art Appreciation is an engaging and enriching undergraduate course that introduces students to the world of visual arts.
 This course provides a comprehensive exploration of artistic principles, techniques, and historical contexts, enabling students to develop a critical eye and a deeper understanding and appreciation of art.
 In this course, students will gain an understanding of the cultural context of sport and its relationship to art, while exploring several artists' lives and the works they have created.